SEAN: Lots of things to enjoy in the very busy final week of the month, from a variety of publishers.

 Lastly, Yen debuts Sword Art Online, a fantasy about MMORPGs based on a light novel series (which debuts from Yen next month).
 The 2 volumes of the debut arc, Aincrad, seem to have been combined into one omnibus for North America.

-MELINDA: I’ll also mention, I guess, that I’ve seen some of this anime, so I’m actually a little excited about both the light novel and the manga.
+MJ: I’ll also mention, I guess, that I’ve seen some of this anime, so I’m actually a little excited about both the light novel and the manga.

 SEAN: What manga are you discussing over the dinner table?